theCocoonStudio/react-three-resize-helper/README.md

 **Note: unlike with CSS, there is no cascading of styles.
 You should explicitly set your changes for each range depending on your breakpoints and whether `useMin` is `true` or `false`.**

-In the snippet above, the callback for the current range calculates the required position and returns a point in the form of an array containing the x, y, and z values, respectively.
+In the snippet above, the callback for the current aspect calculates the required position and returns a point in the form of an array containing the x, y, and z values, respectively.
 It uses a reference to another object because it is calculating position for one object based on another object's position.

 Instead of a callback, we could have entered an array with some value or expression for each of the axes: